 Depending upon the type of proceeding, the matter will move forward according to various procedures many of which are found in the New York Surrogate's Court Procedure Act.
 For example, if the case involves the Probate of a Will, the Court process can consist of the filing of Objections and obtaining the testimony of the witnesses to the Will and the attorney who drafted the Will.
 If the case concerns an intestate decedent, there may be a dispute as to which of the decedent's next of kin should be appointed as Administrator.

-In all such matters, the advice and guidance of an experienced New York Attorney for estates is essential.
-New York Estate Litigation Attorneys are familiar with the procedures that concern responding to a Citation.
+In all such matters, the advice and guidance of an experienced New York City decedent's estate attorney is essential.
+New York attorneys are familiar with the procedures that concern responding to a Citation.
 In many instances the party served with the Citation must file an Answer to an underlying Petition or it may be appropriate to file Objections or a cross-petition.
 Obtaining experienced advice regarding trust and estate matters is beneficial and can be the difference in successfully protecting a person's estate rights.

 I have helped many clients who were Executors or Administrators administer decedent’s estates.
 I work closely with clients to help them obtain their desired goals and the successful completion of their legal matter.

 To contact me regarding any questions or concerns call (212) 355-2575 or fill out my contact form for a free appointment with a decedent's estate attorney in New York City.